DWTechs/efficient-git/content/tag.md

 ```

 Once a versioned package has been released, the contents of that version MUST NOT be modified.
 Any modifications MUST be released as a new version.

+## Release a new version of master

+In the Gitflow process you want to tag master/main branch anytime you merge something into it.

+So when release branch or a hotfix branch is merged into master, tagging master should be part of the process.

+You can read [the Semantic versioning page ](../semantic-versioning) to learn mor about how to tag the branch properly using the version number.